Oh-yk/CS470_EmotionDetection/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;To train the model
 Change the file/folder names(train.csv, test.csv, val.csv, finaltest.csv, train folder, val folder, finaltest folder) of the target dataset(e.g. Masked Jaffe) into the file/folder names as 'train.csv', 'test.csv', 'val.csv', 'finaltest.csv', 'train' folder, 'val' folder, and 'finaltest' folder, respectively.

+If you followed my recommendation, you don't need to change the file/folder names.
+Just write down './data/NoMasked_ckplus'(or './data/Masked_ckplus') into data_path below.

 Then run the below code.